openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 If you have also activated `Accept treatments` in xDrip+ and `Enable broadcasts to xDrip+` in AAPS xDrip+ plugin, then xDrip+ will receive insulin, carbs and basal rate information from AAPS.

+If you enable `Accept Calibrations`, xDrip+ will use the calibrations from AAPS.
+Be careful when you use this feature with Dexcom sensors: read [this](https://navid200.github.io/xDrip/docs/Calibrate-G6.html) first.

 Remember to disable Import Sounds to avoid xDrip+ making a ringtone every time AAPS sends a basal/profile change.

 ![xDrip+ Basic Settings 5](../images/xDrip_Basic5.png)